jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### 18. (name)
   (something for long range / Heavy fire)
+  Each time a model affected by this protocol makes a ranged attack with a Rapid Fire, Steady or Heavy weapon at a range greater than 24", ...
+TODO

+  Note: When attacking a multi-model unit, or a model with a hull, the range of the attack is always the shortest possile range - to the closest visible model/closest visible part of the hull.

   ### 19. (name)
   (rapid fire thing; fire Rapid Fire normally during Snap Shooting and without penalties)